 The shutter is the part of the camera that opens and closes to let light in and take a picture.
 The shutter speed is how long that shutter stays open, written in seconds or fractions of a second, like 1/200 s. or 1”, with the “ symbol often used to designate an entire second.
 The longer the shutter stays open, the more light that is let in.
 But, anything that moves while the shutter is open will become a blur, and if the entire camera moves while the shutter is open the whole image will be blurry—that’s why tripods are necessary for longer shutter speeds.

 That’s the button you press to take the picture.
 You’re welcome.

 A time lapse is a video created from stitching several photos together taken of the same thing at different times.
 Don’t confuse a time lapse with a long exposure, which is a single image with a long shutter speed.

 That’s the hole you look through to take the picture.
 Some digital cameras don’t have one and just use the screen, but all DSLRs and most mirrorless cameras use them.

 Your eyes automatically adjust to different light sources, but a camera can’t do that—that’s why sometimes you take an image and it looks very blue or very yellow.
 Using the right white balance setting will make what’s white in real life actually appear white in the photo.
 There’s an auto white balance setting, but like any automatic setting it’s not always accurate.
 You can use a preset based on what light you are shooting in like sun or tungsten light bulbs, or you can take a picture of a white object and manually set the white balance.

 Fundamentals of Photography

 Want to get an even firmer grasp on the fundamentals of photography?
-John Greengo just wrapped up our annual Fundamentals of Photography series.
+John Greengo has an amazing course called the Fundamentals of Photography.
 Head on over here or press the button below to get in on the action.

 Connecting you with the tips and inspiration